DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Related Works

-\textbf{RL for Device Placement and Scheduling.} A sequence-to-sequence Recurrent Neural Network (RNN) for device placement trained with policy gradients was introduced in \cite{mirhoseini2017device}, showing that RL can outperform expert-designed heuristics \cite{pellegrini2007parallelisable}. \textsc{Placeto} \cite{addanki2019placeto} replaced the RNN with a GNN and \cite{paliwal2019reinforced} combined RL and a Genetic Algorithm for joint placement and scheduling.
-However, \cite{paliwal2019reinforced} requires a substantial number of fitness evaluations per generation, which is not feasible during deployment.
-Moreover, each generation contains a considerable number of suboptimal execution assignments, leading to prolonged exploration time. \cite{duan2024structure} proposes a general end-to-end framework to optimize from the dataflow graph construction to device placement, and \cite{han2024novel} improved node representations using a novel cosine phase position embedding scheme for device placement, which are complementary to the placement problem and can be incorporated into our approach.
+\textbf{RL for Device Placement and Scheduling.} Early work introduced a sequence-to-sequence RNN trained with policy gradients for device placement, showing that RL can outperform heuristics \citep{mirhoseini2017device, pellegrini2007parallelisable}. \textsc{Placeto} \citep{addanki2019placeto} replaced the RNN with a GNN, while \citet{paliwal2019reinforced} combined RL with a genetic algorithm, though at high evaluation cost. \citet{zhou2019gdp} proposed a graph-embedding approach with sequential attention and a single placement policy. \textsc{Doppler} introduces dual-policy learning with three-stage training for faster convergence and continuous optimization.
+More recent work includes end-to-end optimization from graph construction to placement \citep{duan2024structure} and improved node representations using cosine phase position embeddings \citep{han2024novel}, which are complementary to our approach.